KnicKnic/traefik_duckdns/README.md

     1. be patient it can take up to 5 minutes for certs to get populated (until then you will get untrusted cert)
     1. test by going to `https://subdomain.duckdns.org` you should see the nginx banner

-## Additional steps
+## Additional steps (may be appropriate)
-1. ensure webtraffic (https port 443, optionally http port 80) can get to your server
+1. ensure web traffic (https port 443, optionally http port 80) can get to your server
     1. http://portforward.com
 1. add more forwarding rules
     1. copy and modify sample rules/nginx.toml into rules/copy.toml
         1. replace every instance of `nginx` with `copy` or some other word
-        1. repace `url = "http://nginx:80"` with your backend url
+        1. replace `url = "http://nginx:80"` with your backend url
         1. replace `rule = "HostRegexp:www.{subdomain:[^.]+}.duckdns.org,{subdomain:[^.]+}.duckdns.org"` with your new name like `rule = "HostRegexp:copy.{subdomain:[^.]+}.duckdns.org"`
         1. read more info from traefik
             1. https://docs.traefik.io/basics/#frontends